InnerSourceCommons/InnerSourcePatterns/maturity-model.md

 **Monitoring Policies**

+InnerSource projects need a means for self assessment.
+Metrics can be one aspect to facilitate this assessment.
+Also, in organisations with a mature InnerSource adoption level we expect adoption of the method to be tracked based on clear, agreed upon metrics.

-* MP-0:	No existing monitoring policies.
+MP-0: No existing monitoring policies at any level in the organization.
-* MP-1:	Some people start using metrics for their own needs at their own hierarchical level.
-* MP-2:	Existing process at the organization.
-* MP-3:	Clear rules and processes in the use of metrics with specific training and monitoring in place.
+MP-1: Metrics are important for certain teams, and they start using them in an isolated way.
+MP-2: There is a strategy at the organizational level with respect to metrics that help to validate specific policies across the organization.
+This monitoring policy exists at the level of some of the InnerSource projects.
+MP-3: There are clear guidelines, recommendations, and trainings about the use of metrics with certain infrastructure provided by the organization.
+This works at both levels: InnerSource program to understand the general InnerSource adoption within the organization, and at the level of InnerSource projects.

 **Support and Maintenance**